freeCodeCamp/guide/src/pages/javascript/switch-statements/index.md

 The `default` condition is a condition that will be executed if none of the other cases are true.

-Note: One really important point to note here is that in the snippet above `case 1:` and `case 2:`,it might seem to some beginners that these represent some kind of order but here 1 and 2 are nothing but the answers which the `(expression)` may get evaluated to.
+Note: One really important point to note here is that in the snippet above, `case 1:` and `case 2:` might seem to represent some kind of order, but `1` and `2` are nothing but the answers which the `(expression)` may get evaluated to.
 So therefore instead of 1 and 2 it can be anything which the `(expression)` may evaluate to and can be tested against.

 For example:
 ```javascript